cvalhin/PowerPuffGenes/Results.md

   (P_VALUE_FILTER) are selected as significantly differentially expressed.

-Only genes that both: (1) Fall below this significance threshold, and (2) Show a sustained expression change up to 96h are retained for further analysis and output.
+Only genes that both: (1) Show a sustained expression change up to 96h, and (2) Fall below this significance threshold are retained for further analysis and output.

 #### Mouse Results